ergon/airlock-helm-charts/charts/microgateway/developer_notes.md

 $ helm unittest charts/microgateway
 ```
 ### Working with snapshots
-The configmap tests use snapshots to verify correct rendering of the configmap.
+The ConfigMap tests use snapshots to verify correct rendering of the ConfigMap.
 These snapshots are checked into the repository as reference.

 The snapshots are found in: 'charts/microgateway/tests/\__snapshot\__/'.